 A fold was created along the top of the sheet and ironed into place.
 No sew curtains at their best!

-Each tie was hand stitched into place, behind each knot.
+Each cotton mop head tie was hand stitched into place, behind each knot.

 Then one by one, the strings were hung by double knotting along the tops of the pipes.
 The knots were left loose enough to unknot and take down for washing when desired.

-Don’t you love how beachy scrappy they look?
+Don’t you love how beachy and scrappy those cotton mop ties look?

 This little photo studio is really coming along!
 But I will admit, the pipe curtain rods with sheet curtains really made the difference!